-C. Multiple or alternate proposals (Refer to HAR §3-143-605) Allowed ⊠ Unallowed D. Single or multiple contracts to be awarded (Refer to HAR § (Refer to HAR §3-143-206) Single Multiple Single & Multiple E. Single or multi-term contracts to be awarded (Refer to HAR §3-149-302) Single term (2 2 years or less) Multi-term (more than 2 years) Contract terms: The initial period may commence on the contract start date or the State's Notice to Proceed.
-Contracts will be awarded for a two (2)-year period with funding for the second year contingent upon satisfactory performance in the first year and the availability of funds.
+Contract terms: The initial period may commence on the contract start date or the State's Notice to Proceed.
+Contracts will be awarded for a two (2)-year period with funding for the second-year contingent upon satisfactory performance in the first year and the availability of funds.

 Funding is contingent upon the availability of funds.
 The State anticipates funding each awarded APPLICANT for two (2) years.
-Contracts may be extended for up to three (3) additional twelve (12)-month periods.
-Options for renewal or extension shall be based on the provider's satisfactory performance of the contracted service(s), the availability of funds to continue the service(s), and it the State determines that the service(s) are still needed
+Contracts may be extended for up to two (2) additional twelve (12)-month periods.
+Options for renewal or extension shall be based on the provider's satisfactory performance of the contracted service(s), the availability of funds to continue the service(s), and if the State determines that the service(s) are still needed.